Last updated January 30, 2023

 Turn off Bluetooth when not in use, so a crook can’t link to your device.

-To prevent hacking of your home network, use a router with WPA or WPA2 privacy protocol and change its factory default administrator password and SSID to unique, strong codes that only you know.
-WPA2 provides stronger security than WPA but requires more processing power.
-If your router uses the older, WEP encryption, get a new one.
+To prevent hacking of your home network, make sure your router and all other connected devices use WPA2 or WPA3 privacy protocol.
+Change your router’s factory default administrator password and SSID to unique, strong codes that only you know.
+If your router uses older, WEP or WPA encryption, get a new one.

 Browse with vigilance.
 Look for a lock symbol in your browser’s address bar or that the URL begins with “https” indicating communication with the website is encrypted.
 But don’t assume websites using secure protocols means it’s safe to use; criminals can also set up “secure” websites to steal your money.